aprabh92/vsrx-azure-topologies/README.md

 This is to test cloud init .
 Brings up a vSRX with custom_data flag enabled to pass configs into vsrx during bootup.

+## JTAF configs
+The JTAF specific configs are placed here to build the junos provider to configure vSRX